El Al: Operations

 El Al has a cargo branch, El Al Cargo, which became independent in 1997.
 As the national cargo airline of Israel, it operates between Tel Aviv, Liège, and New York, plus ad hoc worldwide charters with one Boeing 747-200F aircraft.
 Before 2001, when the Israeli air cargo market opened up to competition, El Al Cargo enjoyed a monopoly.
-Now, its main competition comes from CAL Cargo Air Lines.
+Now, its main competition comes from Challenge Airlines IL.

-As of 2020, the company employs a staff of 6,360 globally, and has a fleet of 45 aircraft.
-The company's revenues for 2016 were $2.04 billion, totaling losses of $80.7 million, compared to a profit of $57 million in 2010.
+As of December 2022, the company employs a staff of 4,610 globally, and has a fleet of 47 aircraft.
+The company's revenues for 2023 were $2.503 billion, totaling profits of $263.7 million, compared to losses of $80.7 million in 2016 and a profit of $57 million in 2010.
+El Al has offices in 46 countries, half of them in Europe.

 El Al has Hebrew language voiceovers and Arabic language subtitles in its flight safety videos, which is followed by another video in English.
+In 2017, the safety video was presented by mentalist Lior Suchard.

+During the period of Shabbat, El Al observes Jewish religious traditions by refraining from flight operations and occasionally diverting flights or refraining from takeoff if the scheduled arrival would occur on a Saturday.
+Exceptions to this practice are exceptionally rare, having only occurred twice in the airline's history: first during the First Lebanon War and later during the Gaza war, when flights operated on Shabbat due to exceptional circumstances.

 Business trends

 The key trends for El Al Israel Airlines Ltd. are shown below (as at year ending 31 December):